This is a transcription of an audio lecture from The Eternal Tarot of Alchemy and Kabbalah, originally given live at the Gnostic Academy of Chicago.

 Instructor: Fragility.
 It's a very difficult number, because it means failure.
 But here's the thing: if you want to escape failure, Arcanum 16 = 1 + 6 = 7: which is the Triumph, the war that you have the wage against your defects.
 So there's a way to escape that tonality of that influence, easily.
 But in terms of the arcana, we always seek to as a ד Daleth, a poor person, to enter the astral plane so we can refer directly to our Innermost, because we can receive, do readings like that in the physical plane, but I've always found it more resourceful to ask a master in the astral plane: "What do I need to do?"
 And they show you a number and a situation, and that way it's much more dynamic, it's more direct, it's coming from God.
 Therefore, you can be absolutely certain that what you're receiving is coming from divinity, and that is always really what we need.

-Audience: And that's just done through deep meditation?
+Question: And that's just done through deep meditation?

 Instructor: We meditate, we learn to astral travel.